corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/serialization-default-evolution.md

 any modification as the property is nullable and will thus provide null to the constructor.

-## Adding Non Nullable Properties
+## Adding Non-Nullable Properties

-If a non null property is added, unlike nullable properties, some additional code is required for this to work.
+If a non-null property is added, unlike nullable properties, some additional code is required for this to work.
 Consider a similar example to our nullable example above:

 {{< tabs name="tabs-2" >}}